Narayanbhat166/demistify_async/slides.md

 ---

-## Takeaways
+## What to expect

 <hr>

 <v-clicks>

+- The evolution of web server architectures.
-- Gain deeper understanding of how asynchronous programming works and is used in real world to solve various problems.
+- Gain deeper understanding of the rust async ecosystem.
-- Be a better developer.
-Inspire others.
+- Have fun.

 </v-clicks>